atcosner/eagle-eye/README.md

 resources including this [tutorial](https://docs.python.org/3/tutorial/index.html) from the Python developers themselves.

 ### Adding Additional Field Types
-1. Define a new field in `src/definitions/base_fields.py` by deriving from `BaseField`
+1. Define a new field in `src/eagle-eye/definitions/base_fields.py` by deriving from `BaseField`
    * Use the existing fields as examples for how to structure the new field.
-2. Define the corresponding processed field in `src/definitions/processed_fields.py` by deriving from `ProcessedField`
+2. Define the corresponding processed field in `src/eagle-eye/definitions/processed_fields.py` by deriving from `ProcessedField`
    * Ensure you define the required `export()`, `validate()`, and `handle_form_update()` functions
-3. Add functions in `src/processing.py` to handle creating a `ProcessedField` from your `BaseField`
+3. Add functions in `src/eagle-eye/processing.py` to handle creating a `ProcessedField` from your `BaseField`

 ### Adding Additional Reference Forms
+1. Add a blank unfilled reference form in `src/eagle-eye/form_templates`
-1. Create a new file under `src/forms` with name that matches the reference form
+2. Create a new file under `src/eagle-eye/forms` with name that matches the reference form
-2. Define all supported fields in the new file
+3. Define all supported fields in the new file
-   * Support for multiple copies of the form on a single page can be seen in `src/forms/ornithology_form_v8.py`
+   * Support for multiple copies of the form on a single page can be seen in `src/eagle-eye/forms/ornithology_form_v8.py`
    * Ensure that `BoxBounds` in your fields are slightly smaller than the field itself to help with OCR
+   * `BoxBounds` coordinates should be based on the blank reference form you created in Step 1
-3. Create an entry in the `SUPPORTED_FORMS` list in `src/forms/reference.py`
+4. Create an entry in the `SUPPORTED_FORMS` list in `src/eagle-eye/forms/__init__.py`
    * You may want to change which form in `SUPPORTED_FORMS` has `default=True` which reflects the default form on the job creation page
-4. The form should now be selectable on the `Create Job` webpage
+5. The form should now be selectable on the `Create Job` webpage

 ### Adding Additional Validators
-1. Create a new file under `src/validation` or append to one of the exiting files
+1. Create a new file under `src/eagle-eye/validation` or append to one of the exiting files
    * The files are grouped and named based on the type of field data they need to validate (e.g. text vs checkboxes)
 2. Define both the `validate()` and `export()` functions for the new validator
-3. Apply it to a `BaseField` in a reference form definition (e.g. `src/definitions/test_form_v1.py`)
+3. Apply it to a `BaseField` in a reference form definition (e.g. `src/eagle-eye/definitions/test_form_v1.py`)

 ### Adding New Export Formats
 Currently only exporting to an Excel workbook is supported but this can easily be extended to export the form data in